UH System Overview

 |Dun & Bradstreet (DUNS) Numbers||

 Data Universal Numbering System assigned by Dun & Bradstreet which provides a credit rating to UH.
-Effective September 1, 2012 each campus should use its assigned DUNS # for all proposal submissions.
+Effective September 1, 2012, each campus may use its assigned DUNS # for proposal submissions unless specifically prohibited by the sponsor (e.g., National Science Foundation).

 UH Mānoa - 965088057